uk-gov-mirror/nw-gmsa.nw-gmsa.github.com/input/pagecontent/index.md

     OrderFiller --> |2.
 Laboratory Report<br/>HL7 v2 ORU_R01| OrderPlacer
 ```

-In many NHS Trusts, this will include the use of a Trust Integration Engine (TIE) to support the point to point messaging.
+In many NHS Trusts, a Trust Integration Engine (TIE) is used to facilitate this point-to-point messaging.

 ```mermaid
 graph LR